hivetech/hivy.v0.legacy/README.md

 * Finally, still in your main(), register your service: ``a.RegisterGET("/path/with/{parameter}", endpoint.YourMethod)``

 You can see as well where to insert custom authentification, permission or any filter method.
-Those must be defined in the filters directory and have the following signature:
+Those must have the following signature:

 ```go
 func YourFilter(request *restful.Request, response *restful.Response, chain *restful.FilterChain) {